Recidvst/scrub-slider/README.md

 **Purpose:** Alternate method of specifying slider images.
 Pass an array of two strings containing an img src.
 Left then right.
 **Type:** array
 **Default:** null
-**Required:** No. As long as the element you want to instantiate as a Scrub slider is an image or a div with a valid background-image style.
+**Required:** No. As long as the element you want to instantiate as a Scrub slider is an image with valid src property or a div with a valid background-image property.

 ### `Alt`